rodrigonahid/tsl-api/README.md

 # The Silver Logic Assignment

-An API built in Python, using Django Framework.
+My first API using Django Rest Framework.
-Features:

-- Registration, login and logout
-- The Wall Dashboard (Authed)
-- The Wall Dashboard (As guest)
+This project is online on Heroku: https://wall-app-tsl-api.herokuapp.com/

 ## Clone the project